 This article covers

-A Step-By-Step Guide to Completing Back-Evaluations
+A Step-By-Step Guide to Providing Feedback

 From the screen below, click Back-evaluate to read the reviewer's comments and provide feedback on their review.
 After you complete the back-evaluations, you can click Show Your Back-Evaluations to view the reviews and your feedback on them at the bottom of the screen.